SharkyFP/qb-apartments/README.md

 # qb-apartments
-Apartments System for QB-Core Framework :office:
+Apartments System with target for QB-Core Framework :office:

 # License